-On October 24, 2017, the Company closed a non-brokered, unsecured convertible note financing for gross proceeds of \$500,000.
+On January 24, 2019, the Company closed a non-brokered, unsecured convertible note financing for gross proceeds of \$500,000.

-The Note matures on October 31, 2020 and will be convertible, at the option of the holder, into common shares of the Company at a price per share of \$0.50, in the thirty-day period prior to the maturity of the Note.
-The Note bears interest of 5% per annum, which is payable in-kind by the Company with Common Shares to be issued at the then market price for the Common Shares and subject to TSX Venture Exchange approval in each instance.
+The note matures on January 24, 2022 and will be convertible, at the option of the holder, into common shares in the capital of the Company at a price per common share of \$1.27, in the thirty-day period prior to the maturity of the note.

+The note bears interest at 5% per annum, which is payable in-kind by the Company with common shares to be issued at then market prices for the common shares and subject to TSX Venture Exchange approval in each instance.

-The holder has the option until July 31, 2020 to extend the term of the note another two years to October 31, 2022.
+The holder has the option starting October 24, 2021 until December 24,2021 to extend the term of the note another two years to January 24, 2024.